tstack/lnav/docs/source/cli.rst

    Execute the given command file.
 This option can be given multiple times.

+.. option:: -e <command-line>

+   Execute the given shell command-line and display its output.
+This is equivalent to executing the :code:`:sh` command and passing the :option:`-N` flag.
+This option can be given multiple times.

 .. option:: -I <path>

    Add a configuration directory.